corrode/corrode.github.io/content/blog/dyn-compatibility/index.md

 Trait objects use **dynamic dispatch** to call methods at runtime.
 Dynamic dispatch just means that the exact method to call is determined at runtime based on the actual type of the object.

-However, for dynamic dispatch to work, you must follow certain rules.
+However, for dynamic dispatch to work, the trait's dispatchable API must follow certain rules.

-1. The trait **must not** have any methods that return `Self`.
+1. Dispatchable methods **must not** return `Self`.
-2. The trait **must not** have any static methods (methods without a `self` parameter).
+2. Dispatchable methods **must have an allowed receiver** (`&self`, `&mut self`, `Box<Self>`, and a few related pointer forms).
+Plain static methods don't have one.
-3. The trait **must not** have any generic type parameters on its methods.
+3. Dispatchable methods **must not** have generic type parameters.

-These are simplifications: each of these is really "...unless that method opts out with `where Self: Sized`", which we'll see in a moment.
-But for now, the rough version is enough to build intuition.
+These are simplifications: each method-level rule is really "...unless that method opts out with `where Self: Sized`", which we'll see in a moment.
+Traits also have a few item-level restrictions, such as no associated constants; we'll summarize the fuller list later.
+For now, the rough version is enough to build intuition.

 In our example, we violate the first rule: the `duplicate` method returns `Self`, which means "the same type as the implementor of the trait".
-When you use `&dyn Widget`, the compiler doesn't know what `Self` is at runtime because it could be any type that implements `Widget`.
+When you use `&dyn Widget`, the concrete implementor is hidden behind the trait-object interface.
+The vtable still points to the right concrete implementation, but the call site has no single concrete return type it can name for `duplicate`.
-That's a problem, because the compiler needs to know the size of the return type at compile time, and `Self` could be **any size**.
+That's a problem, because the compiler needs to know the size of the return value at compile time, and `Self` could be **any size**.
 It needs to know the size, because the returned value has to live *somewhere*: the caller sets aside exactly the right amount of space (usually on the stack) before the call even happens.
-With a `&dyn Widget`, the concrete type is erased, so there's no single size the compiler could reserve for it.
+With a `&dyn Widget`, the concrete type is erased from the caller's static type, so there's no single size the compiler could reserve for it.

 It will become clearer once we look at some fixes.